Kingston Vale

 Kingston Vale with Kingston Hill is a district in the Royal Borough of Kingston upon Thames in south-west London.
 It is a residential area between Richmond Park, the much smaller Putney Vale, Wimbledon Common, Coombe/Coombe Hill and the Norbiton part of the very old borough.
 The main road is the A308 (also called Kingston Vale and Kingston Hill) which is a through route for traffic passing to and from Kingston Hill to the A3 trunk road (locally known as the Kingston By-pass).
 Many of the branch roads are cul-de-sacs.
 It includes, toward the east and in the Vale, the only part of Kingston which drains eastward, that is, into Beverley Brook.
 The hill expanse, shared with Coombe and a golf course, has a hotel, some tall blocks overlooking Kingston, the edge of Kingston Hospital, the main campus of Kingston University London and faint remnants of dense woodland.
+Kingston Vale shares its SW15 postcode with neighbouring Roehampton and Putney.